RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/PublicFreakout/comments/1nqigly/trump_rigged_election_points_to_erdogan_he_knows/ng76lac/

-You amusement-washed Trump and MAGA just as you are doing in Septembe 2025 comment section.
+You amusement-washed Trump and MAGA just as you are doing in September 2025 comment section.
 You still don't know about the Internet Research Agency and Cambridge Analytic and how they exploit your mind into flocking to shit from Trump and Putin.

 https://old.reddit.com/r/PublicFreakout/comments/1nqigly/trump_rigged_election_points_to_erdogan_he_knows/ng784rl/